Overview

 Double degrees

-To extend your expertise and your career opportunities, you can study Metallurgical Engineering with the Bachelor of Commerce, majoring in Management, Accounting, Economics or Finance.
+You can extend expertise and your career opportunities by studying Metallurgical Engineering as a double degree with Commerce (majoring in Management, Accounting, Economics or Finance) or Innovation.

 What jobs can the Metallurgical Engineering course lead to?